Preventive Services Covered By Medicare

 When you qualify for Medicare, you have the option to get it either through private insurance or the government.
 "Original" Medicare is the Medicare you get through the government.
 People also have the option to purchase Medicare through private insurance, this is known as Medicare Advantage and the preventive care options may be different.
 Both Medicare Original and Medicare Advantage Plans cover Part A and Part B.

-Medicare Advantage Plans are also known as Medicare Part C, includes Part A and B but often requires you to use a provider inside the private health plan providers network.
+Medicare Advantage Plans are also known as Medicare Part C. This all-in-one coverage includes Parts A and B, but often requires you to use a provider inside the private health plan providers network.
 Therefore you may see additional costs if you go outside your provider network, or if your specific plan has additional conditions, co-pays, deductibles or other conditions within their preventive care services guidelines.
 It is important to speak to your Medicare Advantage Plan insurance company to ask how their coverage varies from the basic preventive care provided by Original Medicare.
 You may have additional costs.

 How-to Check If Something Is Covered by Medicare Preventive Services